thisisjustausername/mhbai/README.md

 - adding options for saving data in csv/xlsx/json etc.
 - update file structure in README for web_service
 - finish commenting pdf_reader_toc.py
+- enable the export button in home.html just when the data is loaded
+- test exporting